 Coaches taking education through the OCC will have their results and records stored in The Locker against your unique NCCP number.
 If you already have an NCCP number you do not need to create another one but if you don’t already have one then you must create one before registering for a course.
 It’s important for coaches to understand how to navigate their records within the Locker.
 Please see our NCCP Instruction page for details on how to use and navigate The Locker.

 Club Coach Youth is designed for coaches who do not require certification but become involved on a voluntary (and often short-term) basis.
 Participants tend to work with curlers of all ages who are new to the sport, but most particularly with Youth Curlers.

-Coaches who take this one and one half-day (1 ½) workshop will become “Club Coach Youth Trained”.
+Coaches who take this one day (1) workshop will become “Club Coach Youth Trained”.
 This coach will be able to instruct beginning curlers and youth curlers.
 A Club Coach Youth instructor will concentrate on the technical skills and leading curlers in activities that are age suitable and technically correct.

 Prerequisite: Must be a minimum of fourteen (14) years of age at the start of the course.

 - Program Management

 Register today for one of our Club Coach Youth Workshops:

 |Location||Date and Time||Registration Closes|

 |Alliston CC||October 1, 2023 - 9 - 5 p.m.||September 25, 2023 - 9:00 a.m.|